-Reading Reflections
+Reading Assignments

-(15%) - Each week students will write a "meaningful" reflection on the material assigned to be read for that week.
-Each reflection will be worth 5 points.
-These reflections should be one page in length (use an "11" font, line spacing of 1.5, with only your name and class session number as a heading), and should clearly articulate your thoughts on the assigned readings and how you might specifically apply what you learned from the articles as a teacher in the classroom.
+(15%) - Each week students will write a "meaningful" paper on the material assigned to be read for that week.
+Each assignment will be worth 10 points.
+These writings should be two pages in length (use an "11" font, line spacing of 1.5, with only your name and class session number as a heading), and should clearly articulate your thoughts on the assigned readings and how you might specifically apply what you learned from the articles as a teacher in the classroom.
 Please do not repeat verbatim from the readings.
 Other assignments may be given that will substitute the written reflection but not the reading assignment.
-These will require more than 1 page in length.
+These will require 2 pages in length.